Loran-C: Loran-A

 By this time the team had become much more familiar with the British Gee system, and were aware of their related work on "strobes", a time base generator that produced well-positioned "pips" on the display that could be used for accurate measurement.
-This meant that inaccuracy of the positioning on the display had no effect, the any inaccuracy in the position of the signal was also in the strobe so the two remained aligned.
+This meant that inaccuracy of the positioning on the display had no effect: any inaccuracy in the position of the signal was also in the strobe, so the two remained aligned.
 The Project 3 team met with the Gee team in 1941, and immediately adopted this solution.
 This meeting also revealed that Project 3 and Gee called for almost identical systems, with similar performance, range and accuracy, but Gee had already completed basic development and was entering into initial production, making Project 3 superfluous.

 In response, the Project 3 team told the Army Air Force to adopt Gee, and instead, at the behest of the British team, realigned their efforts to provide long-range navigation on the oceans where Gee was not useful.
 This led to United States Navy interest, and a series of experiments quickly demonstrated that systems using the basic Gee concept, but operating at a lower frequency around 2 MHz would offer reasonable accuracy on the order of a few miles over distances on the order of 1250 mi, at least at night when signals of this frequency range were able to skip off the ionosphere.
 Rapid development followed, and a system covering the western Atlantic was operational in 1943.
 Additional stations followed, first covering the European side of the Atlantic, and then a large expansion in the Pacific.
 By the end of the war, there were 72 operational LORAN stations and as many as 75,000 receivers.